Additional Assistive Technology Resources

 - Mathpix Snip: Digitizes handwritten or printed text, and copies output to the clipboard that can be pasted into LaTeX editors like Overleaf, Markdown editors like Typora, Microsoft Word, and more.
 Students can sign up for 100 snips per month at no cost.

 - Digital Note-taking Apps for iPhones & iPads to create typed and handwritten searchable notes, record and sync audio across multiple devices, and import PDFs, DOCs, PPTs, images, GIFs, etc. for easy annotation using annotation tools are listed below:

 - Notes Plus

-Audio Note is a simple digital note-taking app for Android and iOS devices that allows users to type and handwrite their digital notes and record audio and sync it with your notes with timestamps.
+- Audio Note: A simple digital note-taking app for Android and iOS devices that allows users to type and handwrite their digital notes and record audio and sync it with your notes with timestamps.

-Penultimate by Evernote is another digital note-taking app available for iPads.
+- Penultimate by Evernote: Another digital note-taking app available for iPads.
 It allows you to create handwritten searchable notes and import PDFs, DOCs, PPTs, images, GIFs, etc., for annotation.
 You must have Evernote to sync notes across devices.

 - Nebo: A note-taking app available for Apple devices, PCs, and Android devices that have features like handwriting recognition, PDF annotation, and handwriting to text conversion.